Tokenized Text Stimulus¶

 Dependencies

-Requires self_paced to be set to true
+Requires self_paced to be set to true.
+Requires bidirectional to be set to true.

 Warning